32. The Boxer

 “Here,’ he said, ‘these are the roses I take photos of to draw later.’

-On the screen of his camera were photos of 4 pink roses and I said ‘Nice’.
+On the screen of his camera were photos of 4 pink roses and I said, ‘Nice.’

 Then he swiped the screen and showed me a rather good painting of a mountain with some snow on its peak.

 ‘You painted this?’
-I said, ‘It’s very good.’

-‘Yes.’ said the man, smiling.

-‘Excellent.’
 I said.
+‘It’s very good.’

+‘Yes,’ said the man, smiling.

+‘Excellent,’ I said.

-‘Yes,’ said the man, ‘thank you, but I think I’ll get some pastels because oils are so slow and I don’t have time to do it now.’
+‘Yes,’ said the man.
+‘Thank you, but I think I’ll get some pastels because oils are so slow and I don’t have time to do it now.’

 Today’s podcast: Sword and Scale Episode 118, all about a very nasty guy.

-While I was drawing this a woman came out of the house behind me and, on hearing her over the top of my podcast*, I took out my earbuds to listen to what she had to say.
+While I was drawing thus, a woman came out of the house behind me and, on hearing her over the top of my podcast*, I took out my earbuds to listen to what she had to say.

-‘Wow,’ she said, ‘wow, that’s really beautiful.’
+‘Wow,’ she said.
+‘Wow, that’s really beautiful.’

 I said thank you to her and she asked me if I was drawing it for the people who lived in the house.

-‘No, I just go about the place drawing houses.’
-I said, and I went on to tell her about my hundred houses project.
+‘No, I just go about the place drawing houses,’ I said, and I went on to tell her about my hundred houses project.

 ‘What number is this?’
 She asked me and I told her it was number 30.